RovaIsaia/DARA-Project-2025-2026/README.md

 **Why This Matters**
 This training is part of DARA’s mission to:

-🌍 Empower African researchers with cutting-edge data science skills.
+-Empower African researchers with cutting-edge data science skills.

-🔭 Bridge the gap between astronomy and big data technologies.
+-Bridge the gap between astronomy and big data technologies.

-🏆 Foster collaboration through open-source tools and reproducible research.
+-Collaboration through open-source tools and reproducible research.